Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to highly anisotropic and high contrast 2D composites

 where $\cS$ denotes the spectral normalization.
 We minimize the (scale-free) distance

 Since $\cT,\cR,\cC_\theta,\cM_\theta,\cB$ are all differentiable end-to-end, the gradients $\partial\cJ/\partial(\ull{A},\tau)$ are obtained by automatic differentiation.
-We solve~\eqref{eq:invC_objective} in batched form: with $N_\mathrm{start}$ independent initializations, and optimize all $(\ull{A}^{(s)},\tau^{(s)})$ ($s = 1, \dots N_\mathrm{start}$) in parallel using the \texttt{AdamW} optimizer.
+We solve~\cref{eq:invC_objective} in batched form: with $N_\mathrm{start}$ independent initializations, and optimize all $(\ull{A}^{(s)},\tau^{(s)})$ ($s = 1, \dots N_\mathrm{start}$) in parallel using the \texttt{AdamW} optimizer.
+The amplitude matrices $\ull{A}^{(s)}$ are initialized to random noise, and the threshold parameters $\tau^{(s)}$ are set to $0.5$.
 At convergence, we verify a few realizations related to the lowest objective function values by full homogenization to report the true relative error, which is inaccessible during the inverse design phase. \Cref{fig:mech2d_inverse_to_C} assembles four representative targets (one per row).
-For each target, the second column shows the directional Young's modulus surface computed from the plane-strain compliance tensor, overlaid for the target and the five best candidates.
+For each target, the second column shows the directional Young's modulus surface computed from the plane-strain compliance tensor, overlaid for the target and the six best candidates.
 In all four cases, the recovered directional Young's modulus $E(\theta)$ almost perfectly matches the target in shape and amplitude, while the relative Frobenius error between the optimized candidates and the target tensor is only a few percent.
 We also observe a many-to-one effect: different unit cell candidates can realize near-identical effective tensors consistent with the nonuniqueness of G-closure.
 However, the optimizer reliably lands on physically meaningful, percolating, or laminated motifs when required.
 Practically, the batched formulation can yield dozens to hundreds of high-quality candidates in a single run; no auxiliary "inverse" network is needed, and one surrogate suffices for both forward prediction and backpropagated design.

-Beyond matching a prescribed tensor, we can pose design goals directly in terms of tensor functionals.
+Beyond matching a prescribed tensor, we can pose design goals directly in terms of tensor functionals and optimize the generator parameters $(\ull{A},\tau)$ with gradients through the surrogate.
 To maximize plane-strain shear-normal couplings, we consider the objective

-We again use a multistart, fully batched \texttt{AdamW} optimization, harvesting the most extreme candidates at convergence. \Cref{fig:mech2d_inverse_coupling} (left) plots $E(\theta)$ for the seven most promising candidates, evidencing strong directional asymmetry consistent with large shear-normal couplings; the right panels show the seven related microstructures uncovered by the optimizer.
-In particular, among the discovered solutions, the optimizer recovers exactly the theoretical optimum: a laminate oriented at $45^\circ$ with volume fraction $c_0 \approx 0.5 \approx c_1$, which is known to maximize the shear-normal coupling in plane-strain elasticity.